QwerTech/kong-play/clouds-compare/README.txt

                 Easy transition
                 One stop shop to limit their vendor list AWS
-                Longer time experience
+                Has the largest share of both infrastructure as a service (Iaas) and platform as a service (PaaS) segments Longer time experience
                 Larger offerings
                 Wide community
             GCP
-                Parents of Kubernetes
+                Provides the most advanced hybrid cloud platform, Google Anthos Parents of Kubernetes
                 Top leaders from SAP, Oracle with enterprise focus Weaknesses